For all press enquiries please email: email@example.com

 General information about Norwich Pride

 What does LGBT+ stand for?
 People who are lesbian, gay, bisexual and trans.
-Please try to use all the words and resist the temptation to just call us “Gay Pride”.
+The + is a symbol of inclusivity and stands for all other gender and sexual minority identities.
+Please resist the temptation to just call us “Gay Pride” which suggests that Norwich Pride is just for people who identify as gay.

 Norwich Pride is the celebration of the LGBT+ community for everyone.
 It is not just for LGBT+ people – we want the whole city to join in the celebrations and we encourage people to bring their friends, families and colleagues.
 It’s a day when everyone can relax, dress-up, dress-down and be themselves.

 We want to live in a city where everyone can feel safe and proud to be themselves.
-Having a vibrant and visible Pride is an essential way for Norwich to show that we are a safe, tolerant, diverse city.
+Having a vibrant and visible Pride is an essential way for Norwich to show that we are a safe and proud city that values its LGBT+ citizens.

 Let’s turn Norwich into a rainbow!
-The rainbow flag is the international symbol of LGBT+ Pride and an important part of our campaign is to get as many civic buildings, businesses and organisations in Norwich to fly the rainbow flag and show they value and respect their LGBT+ staff, clients, customers, student, patients etc. We also want shops to do rainbow displays and ordinary people to put Pride posters in their windows.
+The rainbow flag is the international symbol of LGBT+ Pride.
+An important part of our work is to get as many civic buildings, businesses and organisations in Norwich to fly the rainbow flag and, in doing so, show that they value and respect their LGBT+ staff, clients, customers, students, patients etc. We also want shops to do rainbow displays and ordinary people to put Pride posters in their windows.
 We want the last Saturday in July to be the most colourful and vibrant day in the city’s calender.

 The first Norwich Pride took place in 2009.
-When we did a survey in 2009 to see what people would want from a Pride celebration, we were amazed to get comments from people saying that they wouldn’t go on a march because “people might see me”.
+When we did a survey in 2009 to see what people wanted from a Pride celebration, we were amazed to get comments saying that they wouldn’t go on a march because “people might see me”.
 There was also anxiety that Norwich was a nice city to be LGBT+ if you went about your lives quietly and a Pride celebration might “stir things up”.
 It was if it was “ok to be gay but not too gay”.
-The first Norwich Pride was amazing – 3000 people turned up for the Parade and we got loads of fantastic feedback telling us how much more confident they felt to be themselves.
-Every year, that confidence has grown and we are proud to celebrate Norwich Pride, turning Norwich into a rainbow!
+The first Norwich Pride was amazing – 3000 people came on the Parade and we got loads of fantastic feedback from everyone telling us how much more confident they felt in themselves.
+Every year, that confidence has grown and we are proud that Norwich Pride has now become a key event in the city’s calendar for everyone.